 Kudos to those nonprofits that have selected lesser-known but genuinely deserving award recipients, not because the honoree will fill seats at the fundraising gala because they are popular, nor because they will generate publicity, but quite simply because they deserve it.

-Be sure to thoroughly vet those individuals, companies or groups that you decide to honor at your nonprofit organization.
+Be sure to thoroughly review those individuals, companies or groups you decide to honor at your nonprofit organization.
 The most appropriate award recipient may not be as obvious as you might think.
-Interview your executive director, development staff (top to bottom), your Board and fellow volunteers, as well as civic leaders prior to making such an important decision.
-Doing so will help ensure you make the right decision, and that your nonprofit stands out from the rest.
+Interview executive directors, development staff (top to bottom), Board members and volunteers, as well as civic leaders in the community prior to making such an important decision.
+Doing so will help ensure you make the right decision and that your nonprofit stands out from and above the rest.